 The district stated that it does asses condo units for property tax purposes, but it does not assess individual timeshare intervals.

 If your timeshare resort is going through lawsuits, it is not worth your hassle to have to go through it.
-Speak with and Advisor At ABC Lawyers today and let us help you with the exit and the claiming of compensation, and finally be free of your timeshare burden.
+Speak with one of our Claims Handlers at Lansdown Financial and let them help you with the exit and the claiming of compensation, and finally be free of your timeshare burden.

 See our recent post regarding timeshare and if they are worth your money.